Connected Insurance: How to benchmark a best-in-class telematics SDK?

 Detecting trips

-As mentioned earlier, the trip detection rate reflects how well an SDK can automatically identify all motorised trips using smartphone data.
+As mentioned earlier, the trip detection rate reflects how well an SDK automatically identify motorised trips using smartphone data.
 This capability is essential for any connected program, as trip data is required to perform road risk analysis, to personalise premiums and to enable crash detection.

 Testers manually recorded the start and end points, along with the duration of each trip, to accurately measure the trip detection rate.
 The information was later used to compare the actual trip data with the trip data recorded by the SDKs.